Ultimate G35 Vs G37 Guide

 Later on for the G37, they’d opt for the highly-regarded VQ37VHR powerplant, the highly-tunable modern-masterpiece, more commonly found in Nissan’s 370Z.

-This mighty 3.7-liter V6 is capable of punching out 330hp in stock form, and the G-series engines had reached their prime.
+This mighty 3.7-liter V6 is capable of punching out 330 hp and 270 ft-lbs of torque in stock form, and the G-series engines had reached their prime.

-There’s no question that both G-series were gifted with excellent engines, and handled incredibly well as soon as they rolled out of the factory.
+There’s no question that both G-series were gifted with an excellent drivetrain, and handled incredibly well as soon as they rolled out of the factory.

 It can be tough to choose between the two, and we can understand the challenges that come with deciding which car provides the perfect all-around package for your needs.